Wake-induced response of vibro-impacting systems: Stability analysis

 At this instant, the set of perturbed vectors is once again orthogonalized using the Gram-Schmidt process with respect to one of the perturbed vectors (along eigenvector with the largest Lyapunov exponent), meanwhile ensuring the magnitude is again scaled down to $r_0$.
 This is achieved by performing a QR decomposition (QRD) followed by scaling of the vectors by $r_0$.
-Thus, once again an initial hypersphere of radius $r_0$ is obtained but the vectors now are oriented differently.
-This process is repeated and the growth rate is monitored and reset stroboscopically {\it i.e.} when $t \% t_0 = 0$.
+Thus, once again, an initial hypersphere of radius $r_0$ is obtained, but the vectors are now oriented differently.
+This process is repeated, and the growth rate is monitored and resets stroboscopically, {\it i.e.} when $t \% t_0 = 0$.
 This step is followed by a QRD.
-This procedure has been described in Algorithm \ref{algo 2}.
+When a discontinuity boundary is encountered during an impact at $\mathbf{x}_i$, the perturbed orbit gets mapped from $\mathbf{y}_-$ to $\mathbf{y}_+$ using a transverse discontinuity mapping derived based on higher-order Taylor series approximations \cite{chawla2022stability} of the flow in the local neighbourhood of the barrier.
+The higher-order transverse discontinuity mapping for the present non-smooth FSI system is given in Appendix A. This procedure has been described in Algorithm \ref{algo 2}.
 The Lyapunov exponents along each orthogonal direction are thus obtained by evaluating steps 6-8 in Algorithm \ref{algo 2}; also see Eq. \eqref{eq 13}.

-In Fig. \ref{fig 16}, the variation of the largest Lyapunov exponent (LLE) as a function of reduced velocity as well as the corresponding bifurcation diagrams are shown.
+In Fig. \ref{fig 16}, the variation of the largest Lyapunov exponent (LLE) as a function of reduced velocity, as well as the corresponding bifurcation diagrams, are shown.
 The barrier is kept fixed at $\sigma_{impact}$ and $r = 0.8$.
 The LLE has been computed stroboscopically at $t_0 = \pi$ in algorithm \ref{algo 2} for $800$ impacts with the barrier.
 The LLE is a measure of the maximum rate of exponential divergence between two nearby perturbed trajectories.
-Positive values of LLE in Fig. \ref{fig 16} correspond to trajectories that diverge from each other; indicating the occurrence of chaos.
+Positive values of LLE in Fig. \ref{fig 16} correspond to trajectories that diverge from each other, indicating the occurrence of chaos.
 This can also be verified from the corresponding bifurcation diagram.
 The dashed lines in the figure highlight the intervals within which chaotic orbits are observed.
 These regions also show a positive value of the LLE.
 Similarly, in Fig. \ref{fig 17}, LLEs have been shown as the barrier distance is varied, ranging between $-0.150298 \leq \sigma \leq 0$.
 The flow velocity here is kept fixed at $U_r = 25.0$ and $r = 0.8$.
 The LLE is zero for all periodic orbits and suddenly jumps to positive values where chaotic orbits are observed in the corresponding amplitude response diagram.